punwave/punwave-slack-notifier/README.md

 #### options.text

-If you want to display JavaScript object information or JSON (JavaScript Object Notation) format string for notification, You can pass `{ text: [{ title: TITLE, code: CODE  }] }` into options to display code blocks.
+If you want to display JavaScript object information or JSON (JavaScript Object Notation) format string for notification, you can pass `{ text: [{ title: TITLE, code: CODE  }] }` into options to display code blocks.

 #### options.attachements